 9. Bread and sugar tastes different to the US

 I have it on good authority that some Americans actually like our bread and sugar products better.
 Our chocolate is definitely better – I’ll challenge anyone who disagrees.
+If you want to see how much you know about England food – do this quiz.

 See what you think when you come over to England to visit!